 Why?
 Warrington CCG spends approximately £1 million per year on prescribing these medicines.
 This money could be better spent on treating more serious conditions such as heart disease and diabetes.
 Many of these products are readily available, along with advice, from local pharmacies.
 Some are also available from local shops and supermarkets.

 Over the counter medicines in nurseries and schools

 All of our patients have a named GP who has overall responsibility for the care and support that the surgery provides to them.
 Your named GP will work with you and other health care professionals, who are involved in your care, to ensure that your care package meets your individual needs.
 This does not prevent patients from seeing any GP in the practice.

 Online Record Access

-Our patients have been able to use the internet to book appointments with a GP and request repeat prescriptions for any medications you take regularly for some time.
-Patients can also view their medical record online, including coded information on medication, allergies, illnesses, immunisations and test results
+Patients can use the internet to book appointments with a GP and request repeat prescriptions for any medications you take regularly Patients can also view their medical record online, including coded information on medication, allergies, illnesses, immunisations and test results

 Being able to see your record online might help you to manage your medical conditions.
 It also means that you can even access it from anywhere in the world should you require medical treatment on holiday.
 If you decide not to join or wish to withdraw, this is your choice and practice staff will continue to treat you in the same way as before.
 This decision will not affect the quality of your care.